RECIPE: Gourmet Sloppy Joe For National Sloppy Joe Day - The Nibble Webzine Of Food Adventures Gourmet Sloppy Joe Recipe for National Sloppy Joe Day

 _________________

-*A tavern sandwich, also called a loose meat sandwich, consists of ground beef mixed with sauteed onions on a bun, sometimes topped with pickles, ketchup, mustard, and cheese.
+*A tavern sandwich, also called a loose meat sandwich, is a concept from the Midwest.
+It consists of ground beef mixed with sautéed onions on a bun, sometimes topped with pickles, ketchup, mustard, and cheese.

-†The legend is that the loose meat sandwich (subsequently given the fancier name of “tavern sandwich”) was invented in 1924 by a man named Dave Higgin at Ye Olde Tavern in Sioux City, Iowa.
+The legend is that the loose meat sandwich (subsequently given the fancier name of “tavern sandwich”) was invented in 1924 by a man named Dave Higgin at Ye Olde Tavern in Sioux City, Iowa.
 Here’s more about it.
+Or see the recipe in the photo below.

-If you don’t want to buy Italian seasoning, here’s a recipe using the dried herbs that you have.
+Italian seasoning recipe: It’s easy to make using the dried herbs that you have.
 Blend 1-1/2 teaspoons dried oregano, 1 teaspoon dried marjoram, 1 teaspoon dried thyme, 1/2 teaspoon dried basil, 1/2 teaspoon dried rosemary, 1/2 teaspoon dried sage.
 Keep in a jar, tightly closed.

 CHECK OUT WHAT’S HAPPENING ON OUR HOME PAGE, THENIBBLE.COM.